Our Services

 Helpful Resources

-Losing the ability to wiggle your toes in diabetes can signal motor neuropathy, a form of nerve damage caused by chronically high blood sugar that impairs muscle control in the feet.
+Losing the ability to wiggle your toes when you have diabetes is often an early warning sign of diabetic motor neuropathy—a type of nerve damage caused by prolonged high blood sugar that weakens the muscles controlling your feet.

 Losing control over your toes can be alarming, especially if you have diabetes.
 One of the lesser-known complications of diabetes is motor neuropathy, a form of nerve damage that affects your ability to move muscles, including those in your feet.
 This article explains why you might experience loss of toe movement, how to recognize motor neuropathy, and what you can do to manage it.